dask/dask/docs/source/array-best-practices.rst

 using NumPy might be the right choice.
 Dask adds another layer of complexity which may get in the way.

+If you are just looking for speedups rather than scalability then you may want to consider a project like `Numba <https://numba.pydata.org>`_

 Select a good chunk size
 ------------------------